joelfooxj/joelfooxj.github.io/content/posts/notes-for-job-apps.md

 ## Conclusion
 Still weak, need to grind more leetcode in the meantime.
 Have scheduled another attempt on July 18.
 Will update.

+## Update
+Completed second Karat attempt.
+Was not successful, in my opinion.
+Took too long on the first technical challenge, which ate into the time for the second technical challenge, which was actually easier.

+## TouchBistro
+Was referred by someone to a team lead, which led to a recommendation for an interview by HR.
+I had a short discovery conversation with HR, and then a week-long technical assignment a couple of days later.
+The assignment was a full-stack project including testing.
+Functionality was fairly simple, and was complete within the first 2 days.
+I had no experience with testing, and so was stuck figuring out both the mindset/objectives required to test both the front-end and the back-end.
+I had the most trouble with React testing since I was not aware that the optimal testing platform (as of this update) is the testing-library [framework] (https://github.com/testing-library/react-testing-library) by Kent C. Dodds.

+Evaluators were apparently satisfied with my code and testing harness, and so proceeded to schedule a series of interviews with team members.
+Most of them was behavioural, and there was one 1.5hr long technical discussion of my code, as well as a system design question.
+The question was to describe my design for a Twitter like service.
+Unfortunately, I was not prepared and blanked.

+### Improving response for system design questions
+This is a shortcoming, though perhaps part of it was my nervousness and not knowing how to approach the problem.
+I suppose is related to how to approach unknown leetcode problems.
+Here are some notes about an initial approach:
+- It's a service: how should it appear to users?
+- What are the constraints?
+Essentially, it's still about knowing how to construct a framework of understanding for yourself when first encountering a problem that is unknown.

+### Offer
+Apparently, that questions was perhaps for someone who was at a Senior Developer position, and so I was offered a Full-Stack Developer 3 position, which is roughly intermediate level.
+I'm not sure how to perform; this is the first time I'll be coding in a professional capacity.
+We shall see.